Skip to Main Content

 Rates and Fees

-Considering its $99 annual fee ($0 the first year), this card is the most accessible Delta business card — especially when you consider how easily the Delta Gold Business card’s features can make up the difference.
-Spending around $3,800 per year across your 2X-mile bonus categories will cover the annual fee, based on Bankrate’s 1.3-cent-per-mile valuation.
-In fact, even the first free checked bag perk can accomplish this fee coverage in just two roundtrips.
+With a $150 annual fee (waived the first year), this card is the most accessible Delta business card — especially when you consider how easily the Delta Gold Business card’s features can make up the difference.
+Spending a little over $6,000 per year across your 2X-mile bonus categories could offset the annual fee with rewards earnings, based on Bankrate’s 1.2-cent-per-mile valuation.
+In fact, the savings you get from the first free checked bag perk can offset the card’s annual fee in just a few trips.

-Unfortunately, there aren’t any introductory zero-interest offers, so carrying a balance will incur the ongoing 20.74 percent to 29.74 percent variable APR (depending on your creditworthiness).
-However, no foreign transaction fees, a $0 introductory annual fee for the first year and no employee card annual fee are valuable savings on their own.
+Unfortunately, there aren’t any introductory zero-interest offers, so carrying a balance will accrue interest at the card’s regular APR.
+However, no foreign transaction fees, a $0 introductory annual fee for the first year and no employee card fees are valuable savings on their own.

 How the Delta Gold Business card compares to other business cards